stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### BEN

-Yeah, um, is--
+Yeah, is--

 #### TIM

-I did not remember was a Monty Python thing, 'cause it came, it came from a suggestion.
-There's a character called-- You know the Spanish Inquisition?
+Which I did not remember was a Monty Python thing, 'cause it came from a suggestion.

+#### BEN

+Oh, right?

+#### TIM

+There was a character called-- You know the Spanish Inquisition?

 #### BEN